About

 We acknowledge that many of us may have grown up in environments where food was scarce, inconsistent, unappetizing, unhealthy, no-longer-living and generally disconnected from source.
 We acknowledge that many of us may have grown up in food apartheid*, without access to any fresh or living foods.
 At True Foods events, we work with folks to gently rekindle the flame and natural-intuition of working with food and the land that is our collective birthright.

-We are proud to host events on topics from “seed-to-compost”, to familiarize ourselves with the whole cycle of growing, harvesting and making use of the beautiful life-giving plants in our area.
+We are proud to host events on topics from “seed-to-compost”, to re-familiarize ourselves with the whole cycle of growing, harvesting and making use of the beautiful life-giving plants in our area.
 These skills include but are not limited to foraging wild and abundant foods, no-till & organic gardening, seeding, harvesting, food preservation (drying, canning, freezing, fermenting), perennial foods, composting, saving seeds, meal prep, cooking, basic kitchen skills, food storage, healing through food and more.

 *Leah Penniman of Soul Fire Farm chooses this term—food apartheid instead of food desert—very intentionally to describe impoverished neighborhoods that lack healthy food options, because deserts are natural ecosystems while this lack of access is human-created segregation.
 SOURCE